During the spring and summer boating seasons, many factors can turn a simple boat or canoe trip into a high risk event!

 “Risk Management in Scouting – Essentials for Leaders”, new in 2015, is written by a Scout volunteer specifically for Scout volunteers to help them better understand their role in monitoring the health and safety of Scouts under their care while exercising risk

-James Hellwege has served as the risk management chair of the Colonial District of the National Capital Area Council (Washington, D.C. area), is a presenter of risk management principles at district-based BALOO, Boy Scout Leader Specific Training and Introduction to Outdoor Leader
+James Hellwege has served as the risk management chair of the Colonial District of the National Capital Area Council (Washington, D.C. area), has been a presenter of risk management principles to hundreds of adult volunteers at district-based BALOO, Boy Scout Leader Specific

 As evidenced by the blog posts, situations can and do happen during outdoor activities that include significant risk and possible harm to participants.
 The outcome of these situations , more often than not, hinge on the Scout leader’s ability to both